 The Army Hospital Walk

-A walk or drive trail covering parts of the remains of the Field Hospital that came from near Tobruk during World War 11 and went from Merredin to New Guinea as the theatre of war changed.
+A walk or drive trail covering parts of the remains of the Field Hospital that came from Gaza Ridge, Palestine during World War 11 and went from Merredin to New Guinea as the theatre of war changed.
 Interpretive plaques .

 Degree of Difficulty: Easy.
 Allow from 30 minutes to 60 minutes to wander around the site.
 This can also be accessed by a drive trail.
 Towing of caravans or large mobile homes not recommended to take the Army Hospital Drive Trail.